justjs/just/README.md

 ## License

-This project is under the BSD-3 LICENSE, unless otherwise stated.
+This project is under the [BSD 3-Clause License](LICENSE), unless otherwise stated.